-When the model molecule is exposed to a strong laser field, the nuclear density N(R,t) shows a time-dependence as shown in Fig. 6.1.
+We have now completely defined the multicomponent Kohn-Sham equations for a diatomic molecule in a laser field in the dipole approximation.
+The next task is to develop appropriate functionals for the exchange-correlaton potentials, particularly for the electron-nuclear correlation.
+The simplest approach is to treat the electron-nuclear correlation in the Hartree approach where we put $v{\rm xc,\,n}=0$ in Eq.
+12.50.
+This approach has been tested (Kreibich et al. 2004) in a one-dimensional model system for ${\rm H}2^+$ which is a suitable testcase since (1) it can be compared to the exact solution of the Schrödinger equation and (2) there are no electron-electron correlations.
+When the model molecule is exposed to a strong laser field, the nuclear density N(R,t) shows a time-dependence as shown in Fig. 12.1.
 In this plot we can clearly see that the exact nuclear wavepacket splits, and part of the nuclear wavepacket moves away and decribes a dissociating molecule.
 However, within the Hartree approach to the electron-nuclear correlation, the nuclear wavepacket remains sharply peaked around the molecular equilibrium bond distance.
-This means that electron-nuclear correlation beyond the Hartree approximation is very important (for a more extensive discussion see [Kreibich 2001a, Kreibich 2004]).
-This is corroborated by the fact that a variational ansatz for the time-dependent wavefunction in terms of correlated orbitals (denoted as "variational" in Fig. 6.1) does yield the qualitatively correct splitting of the nuclear wavepacket.
+This means that electron-nuclear correlation beyond the Hartree approximation is very important [for a more extensive discussion see Kreibich and Gross (2001a) and Kreibich et al. (2004)].
+This is corroborated by the fact that a variational Ansatz for the time-dependent wavefunction in terms of correlated orbitals (denoted as "variational" in Fig. 12.1) does yield the qualitatively correct splitting of the nuclear wavepacket.

-6.8 Conclusions
+12.8 Conclusions

 We showed how to set up a multicomponent density-functional scheme for general systems of electrons and nuclei in time-dependent external fields.
 The basic quantities in this theory are the electron density referred to a body-fixed frame and the nuclear density matrix.
 Important for future applications will be the development of functionals for electron-nuclear correlations.
-The first steps in this direction have already been taken in the MCDFT for stationary systems [Kreibich 2001a, Kreibich 2004].
-The development of such functionals for the time-dependent case is an important goal for the future.
+The first steps in this direction have already been taken in the MCDFT for stationary systems (Kreibich and Gross 2001a; Kreibich et al. 2004, 2008).
+The first application of the linear response approach of the TDMCDFT formalism was published recently using the simple Hartree approximation for the electron-nuclear interaction (Butriy et al. 2007).
+The development of improved functionals beyond this Hartree approximation is an important goal for the future.
+For completeness, we finally note that also another approach to constructing a density functional theory for time-dependent systems of electrons and nuclei has been developed on the basis of the equations of motion of mixed-electron nuclear density matrices (Krishna 2009).
+This formalism allows also for the straightforward construction of semi-classical approximations.
+We are, however, not aware of any applications of this formalism.
+We further like to mention some further recent work on electron-proton functionals derived from the electron-proton pair density (Chakraborty et al. 2009).